-At BRAND PROTECT, we can guide your application through the legal complexities of applying for trade marks.
-Our charges can be fixed in advance and start from £350 (in addition to registration fees).
-This includes a custom specification of goods and services offered by your company.
+At BRAND PROTECT, we guide your trade mark application through the legal complexities.
+This includes a custom specification of the goods and services offered by your company.
 We assist you to overcome competitors’ objections to your application and provide a first class service at a very low cost.

 I have invested time and money in developing a good reputation and well known brand name, why do I need to protect this name?

 You may gain the right to prevent others from using a confusingly similar trade mark simply by selling goods and services under that brand.
 However, simply using a brand image may not give you the right to use that brand in the first place.
 If someone registers either a UK or Community (EU) trade mark, you could be forced to stop using that trade mark.

 - A trade mark says something about you and your reputation.
 It is like your name.
 Choose it with care.

 - A registered trade mark gives you extra legal protection to prevent others using your name or a similar brand name

 - If you trade in the UK, then everything that you spend on marketing can be ascribed to the value of the registered brand name for accounting purposes.
 All costs incurred in protecting a registered trade mark are tax deductible.